 - We monitor and follow the progress of our projects.
 We do this via project websites, progress reports, and final reports.
 In addition, project advisors and the communications team are in regular contact with the projects.
-This enables the secretariat to capture capitalisation happening before project end. - Our legacy stories aim to capture any capitalisation that has happened during the project lifetime. - Starting with the VB projects, we have adopted a procedure for conducting follow-up calls with project leaders 1-2 years after project closure.
+This enables the secretariat to capture capitalisation happening before project end. - Our legacy stories aim to capture any capitalisation that has happened during the project lifetime. - We will keep track of project-level synergies that constitute capitalisation on North Sea project work.
+To the extent possible, we will seek to track spinoffs in terms of new projects, funded by a range of EU funding programmes, which build upon knowledge generated by North Sea projects. - Starting with the VB projects, we have adopted a procedure for conducting follow-up calls with project leaders 1-2 years after project closure.
 These interviews will focus on gathering information about capitalisation happening since the project closed.
-We will compile and use the information gathered to evaluate the initial level of capitalisation happening in our programme. - To the furthest extent possible, we also seek to identify long-term impacts from the IIIB (2002-2006) and IVB (2007-2013) programme periods.
+We will compile and use the information gathered to evaluate the initial level of capitalisation happening in our programme. - To the extent possible, we also seek to identify long-term impacts from the IIIB (2002-2006) and IVB (2007-2013) programme periods.
 This will be done on a more selective basis due to time constraints and the fact that some project participants may no longer be possible to reach.

-11 Exchange & cooperation
+12 Exchange & cooperation